There may be some overlap between the signs of migraine and COVID-19 symptoms.

 Prevention is also important.
 People who regularly have migraine headaches or episodes should take care to avoid any known triggers, which vary among individuals but may include specific foods.

 Stress can also trigger migraine for many people.
 COVID-19 itself can be a source of stress, as can worrying about the infection or constantly hearing about it.
-The CDC recommend taking measures to reduce stress and anxiety during these times, such as:
+The

 - taking breaks from news stories and social media feeds about COVID-19